The Alfred Hospital

 The Alfred Hospital (also known as The Alfred or Alfred Hospital) is a tertiary hospital in Melbourne, Victoria.
 It is the second oldest hospital in Victoria after Melbourne Hospital which is still operating on its original site.
 The hospital is one of two major adult trauma centres in Victoria and houses the largest intensive care unit in Australia.
-In 2021 it was ranked as one of the world's best hospitals.
+In 2026, it was ranked as Australia's top hospital, as well as among the top 50 hospitals worldwide.

 The Alfred Hospital is a major teaching hospital affiliated with Monash University.
 Alfred Health manages The Alfred Hospital along with Caulfield Hospital and Sandringham Hospital.

 History

 The "Hospital by the Yarra", founded in 1871, was named after Prince Alfred after he was shot in an unsuccessful assassination attempt while on a royal visit to Australia.
 The Royal Prince Alfred Hospital in Sydney, New South Wales is also named after the prince.

 In May 1956, The Alfred became the first hospital in Australia to place a patient on cardiopulmonary bypass during cardiac surgery.